 This is an ideal situation because it limits avenues of opportunity for construction thieves.
 The sheer scale of many construction operations negates single-point access, however.
 This makes it mission-critical to monitor every entrance and exit with hybrid security measures.

-Working with the professionals roots out every potential risk to your site while covering every base a criminal might exploit.
+Working with the professional roots out every potential risk to your site while covering every base a criminal might exploit.
 Your security representative should be experienced in the field and able to provide site-specific solutions tailored to your needs.
 Working as a team helps prevent the many weaknesses created by underestimating the threat.

 Common Hazards of Poor Construction Site Security